Safeguarding, safety and promoting the welfare of children is the highest priority for Badsey First School:

 Safeguarding is about more than Child Protection.
 The latter is specifically about protecting children and young people from suspected abuse and neglect.
 It includes everything an organisation can do to keep children and young people safe, including minimizing the risk of harm and accidents and taking action to tackle safety concerns.

-All staff are trained at least three times a year through staff meetings, training events and through regular updates.
-All staff undertake whole school training by the Worcestershire Safeguarding Children Board or the Gloucestershire equivalent every two years.
-Our Designated Safeguarding Lead (Mr Jon Moss) and our Deputy Designated Safeguarding Lead (Mrs Amanda Charnley) also update their knowledge through attending regular revision training led by the GSCB.
+We maintain a culture of 'it could happen here' at Badsey - communication and training around safeguarding is our number one priority.
+All staff undertake whole school Child Protection training regularly.
+Our Designated Safeguarding Lead (Mrs Emma Davis) and our Deputy Designated Safeguarding Leads (Mrs Jenn Sills and Mrs Chloe Hunt) also update their knowledge through attending regular revision training led by the GSCB or Worcestershire Children First.
 Designated Safeguarding Leads have updated Female Genital Mutilation (FGM) training and safer recruitment training is also completed by all relevant personnel.
-Our safeguarding governor also attends regular training to be updated on all issues relating to safeguarding in school.
-Regular staff meetings will address current concerns and this ensures staff can assess risk and respond to this in a timely manner.
-Annually, we will complete a safeguarding audit for Worcestershire County Council that has an action plan.
-This acts as a tool for our own quality assurance and ensures safeguarding concerns remain of primacy at our schools
+All staff are held to account around Keeping Children Safe in Education guidance and Safer Working Practices guidance.
+Regular meetings will address concerns and this ensures staff can assess risk and respond to this in a timely manner.
+Annually, we complete a Section 175 safeguarding audit for Worcestershire County Council that results in an action plan and acts as a tool for our own quality assurance.

 For further information on Safeguarding at Badsey, please refer to the following documents: